Bucking the trend – rethinking the path to student success in college mathematics

 Outcomes from our first year

-The preliminary evidence of how this program is improving the classroom learning experience and helping students build a new, more positive relationship to math while preparing for college has us optimistic about the power of this endeavor.
-We’re further encouraged because every school that taught Quantway this year has confirmed they are going to offer the course again in the coming school year.
+The preliminary evidence of how this program is improving the learning experience and helping students build a new, more positive relationship to math while preparing for college has us optimistic about the power of this endeavor.
+We’re further encouraged because every school that taught Quantway this year has confirmed they are going to continue to offer the course again in the coming school year.
 And we’ll be working with three additional high schools making a total of 11 schools and 14 high school faculty in the 2021-22 academic year.